 SQL-Ledger is a smart choice if you’re a small business owner looking for modern Linux-based accounting software.
 SQL-Ledger employs a powerful double-entry accounting mechanism that allows users to keep track of their business data without any hassle.

 Features of SQL-Ledger

 - The financial data of each account are saved in SQL databases on the web, and standard web browsers can be used to access or manage them.

-- Users can customize their database and personal preferences very easily by modifying the configuration files.
+- Users can customize their database and personal preferences by modifying the configuration files.

-- The Perl programming language is used to implement the user interface to the PostgreSQL database.
+- The Perl programming language implements the user interface to the PostgreSQL database.

-- Users can import financial data directly from CSV files and create backups for emergencies.
+- Users can import financial data directly from CSV files and create emergency backups.

-Bookyt is a simple yet high-performing Linux accounting software for everyday users.
-It utilizes Ruby On Rails under the hood and combines power with usability for taking care of your financial needs.
-Bookyt comes with features similar to many premium finance software for Linux and can be used for running small to medium-sized businesses without any problem.
+Bookyt is a simple yet high-performing finance and accounting software for everyday users.
+It utilizes Ruby On Rails under the hood and combines power with usability for your financial needs.
+Bookyt has features similar to many premium finance software and can run small to medium-sized businesses without any problem.

 Features of Bookyt

-- Bookyt comes with built-in support for a double-entry accounting system and robust due reminder facilities.
+- Bookyt has built-in support for a double-entry accounting system and robust due reminder facilities.

-- Users can customize their business accounts easily and add both debit and credit invoices.
+- Users can easily customize their business accounts and add debit and credit invoices.

-- The open source nature of its development ensures third-party devs can modify or extend this Linux finance software without any hassle.
+- The open-source nature of its development ensures third-party developers can modify or extend this Linux finance software without any hassle.

 - Bookyt lets users set up tax tables and employee expense vouchers very quickly.

 NolaPro is a cloud-based accounting software that provides robust financial management capabilities for Linux users.
 Despite being proprietary, NolaPro is highly recommended by its users thanks to its exceptional power and flexibility.
 If you’re looking for the best finance software for Linux and are willing to pay for it, NolaPro is worth considering.